Stochastic differential equations driven by $G$-Brownian motion with reflecting boundary conditions: Stochastic calculus with respect to an increasing process

-\end{remark} \begin{remark} Using the approach in Soner et al. \cite{STZ2}, this existence result still holds from a classical argument under each $\mathbb{P}\in\mathcal{P}$, that is, a pair of process $(X^\mathbb{P}, K^\mathbb{P})$ can be found to satisfy (\ref{1}) and (A5)-(A7) in the sense of $\mathbb{P}$-a.s..
-However, it is difficult to determine a universal $(X, K)$ which is the aggregation of these solutions $(X^\mathbb{P}, K^\mathbb{P})$, $\mathbb{P}\in\mathcal{P}$. \end{remark} \begin{remark} In contrast with the fact mentioned in Remark 3.3 of Matoussi et al. \cite{MPZ}, our results can be directly applied to the symmetrical problem i.e., the RGSDE with an upper barrier.
-This conclusion is due to the facts that the proof is only based on a pathwise construction and a fixed-point iteration. \end{remark}
+\end{remark} \begin{remark} We could also consider (\ref{1}) with less regularity assumptions on the coefficients $f$, $h$, $g$ and the obstacle $S$ under a family $\mathcal{P}_W$ of local martingale measures by using the approach introduced in Soner et al. \cite{STZ1, STZ3, STZ2}.
+The only problem in this case is the aggregation of the processes in the Picard iteration (\ref{picard}) for the proof of existence.
+Adapting to the assumptions of Theorem 2.2 in Nutz \cite{N}, we assume in addition that we work under Zermelo-Fraenkel set theory with the axiom of choice and the continuum hypothesis, then the stochastic integral of It\^o's type $\int^t_0g_s(X^n_s)dB_s$ can be well aggregated at each step of the recurrence.
+Thus, we can define from (\ref{ssp}) a universal pair $(X^{n+1}, K^{n+1})$ to make (\ref{picard}) $\mathbb{P}$-a.s. hold for all $\mathbb{P}\in\mathcal{P}_W$.
+Following the argument in the proof of Theorem \ref{rue} under each $\mathbb{P}\in\mathcal{P}_W$, there exists a pair $(X^\mathbb{P}, K^\mathbb{P})$ such that (\ref{1}) holds true $\mathbb{P}$-a.s. and $(X^{n}, K^{n})$ converges to $(X^\mathbb{P}, K^\mathbb{P})$ in probability measure $\mathbb{P}$.
+By Lemma 2.5 in Nutz \cite{N}, there exists a universal pair $(X, K)$ such that $(X, K)=(X^\mathbb{P}, K^\mathbb{P})$, $\mathbb{P}$-a.s., which solves (\ref{1}) under each $\mathbb{P}\in\mathcal{P}$ and thus, in the (weaker) sense of $\mathcal{P}_W$-q.s.. \end{remark} \begin{remark} In contrast with the fact mentioned in Remark 3.3 of Matoussi et al. \cite{MPZ1}, our results can be directly applied to the symmetrical problem, i.e., the RGSDE with an upper barrier.
+This conclusion is because the proof is only based on a pathwise construction and a fixed-point iteration. \end{remark}